Last Updated 6/2019

 LIBRARY RESERVES ACCESS POLICY

-Materials are put on reserve in the Library, at the request of a faculty member, for those Roosevelt students registered in the faculty member's class.
-The intention is to set aside particular materials on a restrictive basis for the faculty member's students so that they can be assured continued access to the materials.
-As soon as the class is over the reserve materials are put back into the regular collections where they can be accessed by anyone.
+Materials are on reserve in the Library, at the request of a faculty member, for those Roosevelt students registered in the faculty member's class.
+The intention is to set aside particular materials on a restrictive basis for the faculty member's students so they can be assured of continued access.
+As soon as the class is over, the reserved materials are put back into the regular collections where anyone can access them.

-Reserve materials cannot be borrowed by other libraries or by students from other institutions.
-This is in accordance with the statement in Section V (D) of the ILLINET Online Library Resources Sharing Code.
-It is standard reserves policy in libraries that each institutional library provide its own reserve materials for its students.
+Reserve materials cannot be borrowed from other libraries or students from other institutions.
+This is by the statement in Section V (D) of the ILLINET Online Library Resources Sharing Code.
+It is standard reserve policy in libraries that each institutional library provides its students with reserve materials.

 Electronic reserves materials are password protected and may only be accessed by students in the respective courses.

-Because of the large cost that would be incurred, the Library will only purchase copies of textbooks required for currently offered courses at faculty request.
-Please allow three to five weeks for textbooks to be ready when the Library needs to purchase the item.
-All textbooks will be placed on reserve for equal access for all stakeholders.
+Because of the significant cost incurred, the Library will only purchase copies of textbooks required for currently offered courses at the faculty’s request.
+Please allow three to five weeks for books to be ready when the Library needs to buy the item.

-Audio materials are purchased for the general collection when requested by faculty, for university or library events, or when merited for university curriculum.
+Audio materials are purchased for the general collection when faculty requests, for university or library events, or when merited for the university curriculum.

-The circulation desks at all library locations will place faculty members' personal copies of audio materials on reserve for classes.
-However, the Library has only minimal equipment available for listening to these materials.
+The circulation desks at all library locations will place faculty members' copies of audio materials on reserve for classes.
+However, the Library has minimal equipment available for listening to these materials.

 In addition to the General Selection Criteria, the following additional criteria apply to the selection of journals:

-Electronic access to the full-text of journal and newspaper articles will be provided largely through subscriptions to aggregated journal or newspaper databases, whether supplied at no cost through state grants or purchased with library funds.
-For those purchased with library funds, preference will be given to those databases which can be purchased at reduced cost through participation in consortia arrangements.
+Electronic access to the full text of journal and newspaper articles will be provided mainly through subscriptions to aggregated journal or newspaper databases, whether supplied at no cost through state grants or purchased with library funds.
+For those purchased with library funds, preference will be given to those databases, which can be purchased at reduced cost through participation in consortia arrangements.
 The overlap of titles with current database subscriptions will be considered before a new database subscription is purchased.
-After purchase, usage statistics will be used to help determine whether subscriptions should be renewed.
-Price increases will also be factored in to renewal decisions.
+After purchase, usage statistics will help determine whether subscriptions should be renewed.
+Price increases will also be factored into renewal decisions.

 All dissertations and theses completed in Fall 2007 or later will be submitted electronically through the student’s department.
 The department faculty chair will provide one unbound paper copy to the Roosevelt University Archives.
 This copy can be accessed by contacting the University Archivist.